 The Second Family Works program is designed to provide youth with their first real job so that they can develop the skills necessary to be fully self-sufficient and financially independent adults.
 This program is focused on the development of job-oriented skills such as time management, organization, and networking, all of which require grit.
 Employment promotes development of financial responsibility, positive social networking, time management, and organizational skills by rewarding hard work with monetary compensation and reference work background.
 If youth do not develop these skills early on they will be at a disadvantage when competing for more significant job opportunities later in life.

-The Second Family Works program is run in conjunction with Orange County Department of Social Services, some local high school counseling departments and organizations, and other SFF program youth.
-SFF staff will facilitate job interviews with partnered employers upon acceptance into the program.
+The Second Family Works program is run in conjunction with Orange County Department of Social Services and the community.
+SFF staff facilitate job interviews with partnered employers upon acceptance into the program.
 However, the employers make all hiring and firing decisions.

 Second Family Works recognizes that minimum wage does not always equal the work performed and offers additional incentives to youth who remain consistently employed for greater periods of time such as report card and savings incentives.
 SFWorks is a portal to longer-term, holistic opportunities and relationships within SFF such as assistance with college admission, acquisition of a first car and other needs that are similar to what the youth of a typical middle class youth might experience.